AiryAi(z) is a solution to the Airy equation, y'' - y * z = 0.

 KelvinKer(nu, x) and KelvinKei(nu, x) are the real and imaginary parts of the KelvinBe(nu, x)

-nuThe order of the Kelvin function.
+double nuThe order of the Kelvin function.

-xThe value to calculate the kelvin function of,
+double xThe value to calculate the kelvin function of,

 KelvinKei(x) is given by the imaginary part of Exp(-nu * pi * j / 2) * BesselK(0, sqrt(j) * x) where j = sqrt(-1).